onghjin/rootmacro/README.md

 # rootmacro

-rootmacro is a collection of macros for data analysis using the Cern Root program.
+rootmacro is a collection of macros and shell scripts for data analysis using the Cern Root program.